subos2008/binance-tool/README.md

 A cluster of k8 microservices that watch exchange's websocket streams and report to telegram.

+2023-12-24: This is a complex repo.
+It can trade an edge (not a profitable one) on Binance.
+However, there is much code and complex architecture the wants refactoring.
+As a result we have gone green-fields and created a new [trading-engine repo](https://github.com/subos2008/trading-engine) for future development here: https://github.com/subos2008/trading-engine

 # Services

   * Trend following edges that will watch price action and automatically enter and exit positions.